Roofing

 How to Cut and Bend Trim Ends:

-- Measure Twice, Cut Once: Metal roofing is costly, and mistakes can be expensive.
-Double-check your measurements and markings before making cuts.
+- Measure Twice, Cut Once: Double-check all measurements before cutting.

-- Handle the Panels Carefully: Metal panels can be heavy and sharp.
-Ensure you have a stable work surface to handle and cut the panels safely.
+- Handle Panels Carefully: Metal panels can be sharp and heavy; use stable work surfaces for support.

 Continue Reading